 3 In a large bowl, add the pork and chopped celery.
 Mix for 5 minutes to create a smooth texture for the filling.
 This is best done with your hands.
 You could use plastic gloves if that grosses you out.
 The mixture should have a paste-like texture when it’s done.

 4 Next, add the following seasonings to the pork mixture; from step one add the chopped ginger, minced garlic, and green onions mix.
-Then add 1 or 2 eggs (depending on the dryness of the mixture), sugar, light soy sauce, dark soy sauce, chicken base, cooking wine and possibly a little more salt if needed, after testing your cooked sample.
+Then add 1 or 2 eggs (depending on the dryness of the mixture), sugar, light soy sauce, dark soy sauce, cooking wine and possibly a little more salt if needed, after testing your cooked sample.
 Stir until everything is mixed well.

 5 Wrap dumplings with dumpling wrappers.

-6 Cook Dumplings – 2 Options
+6 Cook Dumplings – Recommended options

 Bring a large pot of water to a boil and place a few dumplings in at a time.
 Stir gently as you go, making sure they do not stick to the pot or each other.
 If cooking fresh dumplings, they are typically done when they float to the top and begin to look transparent.
 If they are coming from frozen, they may need a bit longer to cook through.
 Approximately 2-3 minutes from fresh, 5-6 minutes from frozen.
 Always test a sample, to check for doneness.